linsalrob/SRA_Metadata/README.md

 We now have a directory with all the metadata as json objects that you can analyze in different ways.

-Before you begin, however, take a look at the [json_examples](json_examples/) data directory.
-These are 10 samples chosen completely at random from the August 2019 metadata to demonstrate the organization of the metadata there.

 # JSON

 We have some [JSON](json/) parsing code to help you explore the data.
+Before you begin, however, take a look at the [json_examples](json_examples/) data directory.
+These are ten samples chosen completely at random from the August 2019 metadata to demonstrate the organization of the metadata there.

-I also recommend using [jq](https://stedolan.github.io/jq/) for processing the data.
+I also recommend using [jq](https://stedolan.github.io/jq/) for processing the data on the command line.

 Here are a couple of examples from our [partie](https://github.com/linsalrob/partie) analysis of SRA datasets.